MayankB1708/Converge/README.md

 1. **Password Security**:
    - Passwords are never stored in plain text, only bcrypt hashes.
    - Password reset flows use time-limited tokens sent to verified email addresses.
-   - Password strength requirements are enforced on both client and server.
+   - Password strength requirements enforce a minimum length of 6 characters.

 2. **Input Validation**:
    - All user inputs are validated using a combination of frontend and backend validation.